Ruairi-osul/ephys/README.md

 ## Directories

+Note: Some scripts in analysis directories are dependant on intemetiary .csv files created by the preprocessessing scripts.
+Make sure to read the documentation at the top of each script before running it.

 ### eeg_preprocess
-scirpts for reading raw EEG data stored in .continuous files and creating spectrogram data stored in .csv files
+Contains two scripts for preprocessing of raw EEG data stored in .continuous files.

+#### create_eeg_dat
+Packs data from many .continuous EEG files into one binary .dat file.

+#### pds
+Create a csv file of power spectral density overtime.

 ### mua_preprocess
-scirpts for reading raw EEG data stored in .continuous files, applying filters and writing to a .dat file
+Contains scirpts for reading raw EEG data stored in .continuous files, applying filters and writing to a .dat file

 ### post_kilosort
 read output of kilosort into tidy .csv files.
 Extract characteristics of good clusters and describe their firing patterns